-The Committee on Scholastic Standards consists of one faculty member from each college and the Libraries, the Chairperson of Faculty Council (ex officio), and the Associate Director for Academic Advocacy in the Collaborative for Student Achievement (ex officio).
+The Committee on Scholastic Standards consists of one faculty member from each college and the Libraries, the Chairperson of Faculty Council (ex officio), and the Director for University Academic Advising & Advocacy in the Collaborative for Student Achievement (ex officio).
 The duties of this standing committee shall be to recommend to the Faculty Council policies related to undergraduate academic standards and regulations and procedures for implementing and enforcing these policies.

 The Committee on Scholastic Standards oversees the following types of appeals: Academic Dismissal Appeals and Retroactive Withdrawals.
 The Committee does not provide oversight or render decisions on tuition related financial appeals.

 A student may request that all grades in an academic period (one or more semesters of continuous enrollment) be retroactively removed and replaced by entries of “W” on their transcript.
-A retroactive withdrawal may be granted only when a student has experienced significant and prolonged extenuating circumstances beyond their control during the academic period in question that prevented them from succeeding academically and completing the usual University Withdrawal process before the deadline.
+A retroactive withdrawal may be granted only when a student has experienced significant and prolonged extenuating circumstances beyond their control during the academic period in question that prevented them from succeeding academically and completing the usual Semester Withdrawal process before the deadline.
 Appropriate documentation of these significant extenuating circumstances is a required part of the retroactive withdrawal application.

 A dismissal appeal that is granted allows the student to return immediately for the next regular semester (fall or spring).
 Dismissal appeals granted cannot carry forward to a future semester unless the student was approved (prior to dismissal) for a planned leave for the next regular semester.
 If a student withdraws during the dismissal appeal granted semester due to extenuating circumstances, the student must submit another appeal to dismissal that includes documentation of the extenuating circumstances or the student will be dismissed at the end of the dismissal appeal granted semester.